Senior Policy Advisor

 If so, please consider this opportunity with the Ministry of Indigenous Relations and Reconciliation to provide policy analysis and strategic advice in a dynamic, team-oriented division.

 What can I expect to do in this role?

-• provide expert analysis and advice on complex policy issues regarding land claims, natural resources and Indigenous policies
+• provide strategic and evidence-based advice on complex policy matters

 How do I qualify?

 Policy leadership and coordination skills:

 • You can lead policy initiatives through the policy development and approvals process.

 • You have experience developing policy options based on research and analysis.

 • You are able to evaluate proposed policies, recommendations and options to ensure they are feasible and align with the government and partner priorities.